 When we talk about dynamic pricing, it is usually related to a time-based pricing strategy used by hoteliers to sell their rooms and up-sell their products and services.
 Hoteliers determine the price of their rooms based on demand and supply.
-The room prices are not fixed but rather changes as the demand and supply fluctuate.
+The room prices are not fixed but rather change as the demand and supply fluctuate.
 The period and season of the year also affect the hotel room price in dynamic pricing.
-This is because there are certain period or season in a year such as holiday season, that can increase the demand for rooms, therefore, increasing its price.
+This is because there are certain periods or seasons in a year such as the holiday season, that can increase the demand for rooms, therefore, increasing its price.

 Read also: Hotel Pricing Strategy for Hoteliers

 There are some benefits that dynamic pricing has over fixed pricing.
 Firstly, it is the ability of hoteliers to adjust their prices daily, weekly, monthly, or even hourly to fit in with the demand at hand.
 For example, if there is an event or a concert near a hotel, there is a high probability that the hotels around the venue of the events will sell out their rooms.
 In this case, hotels can increase their hotel room prices during this event and also reduce it after the event.

 Secondly, dynamic pricing gives the hotelier room to maximize profit.
 This is because when the hotel increases its room rate during high demand their profit margin increases.
 Therefore, dynamic pricing gives the hotelier room to increase his room rate when he is sure that he is going to make more profit.